mral-cmu/assignment4-handout/README.md

 In this assignment, we constrain the robot to be able to move at most one cell along these directions.

-This motion primitive library has been implemented for through the classes `SimplePrimitive` and `PrimitiveLibraryGenerator` in `exploration.py`.
+This motion primitive library has been implemented for through the classes `SimplePrimitive` and `PrimitiveLibrary` in `exploration.py`.
 Please read through the docstrings of these classes to understand the provided functionality.

+> [!WARNING]
+> You are not allowed to modify the `SimplePrimitive` and `PrimitiveLibrary` classes.
+The motion primitive
+> design is assumed to be given.

 ## 2. Take Random Actions and Avoid Collisions
 Using the motion primitive library, let us create a simple motion planning setup for exploration.
 Take a look at the class `ExplorationPlanner` in `exploration.py` and read through the docstrings.

+> [!WARNING]
+> You are not allowed to modify the `take_action` method inside the `ExplorationPlanner` class or any
+> of its derived classes.
+The robot is assumed to always move one cell at a time along the chosen primitive.

 The first task is to ensure safety by avoiding actions that may result in collision with the environment.